Leadership > Charles Dolan

-Over nearly four decades, Cablevision has developed a portfolio of operations that ranges from digital voice service, high-speed Internet access and robust digital cable television packages to local programming properties, publishing outlets and movie theatres.
+Over nearly four decades, Cablevision has developed a portfolio of operations that ranges from digital voice service, high-speed Internet access and robust digital cable television packages to local programming properties and publishing outlets.
 Founded by Mr. Dolan in 1973, Cablevision started as a cable television operator serving 1,500 customers in New York's Long Island suburbs.
 Today, four decades later, the company operates the nation's largest single cable cluster, spanning the New York metropolitan area.

 Cablevision delivers the benefits of broadband and digital communications through a range of popular telecommunications services, made possible by its state-of-the-art networks.
 These advanced Optimum-branded offerings are available to nearly 6 million households and smaller businesses across the company's New York tri-state service area.
 The company's services include digital television, digital voice and high-speed Internet access.
 In the New York metropolitan area, Cablevision has also built the nation's largest and most advanced regional WiFi network, and meets the needs of larger companies through Optimum Lightpath, which delivers integrated business communications solutions.